ginbar/clusteringknn-tweet-classifier/README.md

 # Clustering KNN Tweet Classifier

 This a Python implementation of Oliveira, 2015 cluster based KNN, who borrowed ideias from Zhang, 2004.

+## Python versions

+The code was tested on Python 3.10.

 ## References